greatvines/amylase/README.md

 # Amylase

-Amylase is an extremely important enzyme that is part of the beer brewing process.
-The barley used in brewing is packed with very long starch molecules that need to be broken down into smaller sugars like maltose in order to converted into alcohol by the yeast.  **Amylase** is the enzyme that converts these long polymers into simple sugars.
+Amylase is an enzyme used in the brewing process that converts long-chained starch molecules found in barley to simpler fermentable sugars.
+Amylase is also the name of this Rails project, which is designed to take a mix of sequences of job tasks and split them up into smaller work units.
+Ok, so it's really just a job scheduler, but it's a job scheduler with a cool name, right?